jhawthorn/discard/README.md

 Post.with_discarded.discarded  # Only discarded posts
 ```

+## Non-features

+* Restoring records (this will probably be added)
+* Deleting dependent records (this will likely be added)
+* Callbacks (this will probably be added)
+* Support for AR counter cache columns

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.